PeeperLab/CopywriteR/README.md

 # Changes and additions we are currently working on

-- Increase speed for generating bins in `preENCODER`
-- Make captureRegionsBedFile optional
+[x]- Increase speed for generating bins in `preENCODER` []- Make captureRegionsBedFile optional
-- Different input structure to indicate which bam files should be used as controls
-- Change from MACS 1.4 to other ChIP seq tool available in R
-- Change from Samtools to Rsamtools
+[]- Different input structure to indicate which bam files should be used as controls []- Change from MACS 1.4 to other ChIP seq tool available in R []- Change from Samtools to Rsamtools
-- Remove all unix specific functions and commands
-- Compile into bioConductor package
+[]- Remove all unix specific functions and commands []- Compile into bioConductor package